 The Parks & Recreation Department accepts donations for the purpose of planting trees and installing benches within City Parks to memorialize a departed family member or friend or to commemorate a special occasion.
 View the Donation Policy and Contract Form for more information.

 The Parks a& Recreation Department has more than two dozen Parks and Facilities for your enjoyment.

 Permits are issued for general assemblies, also referred to as special events.
 Special events that require permits include walks at Noble Park, parades, festivals, and fishing tournaments at the Ohio River Boat Launch.
 A permit is necessary for a special event that will be conducted on the streets, parks, or other public areas in the City of Paducah.
 For more information including the permit application, visit Festivals/Events Permits.

 There are three ways to register for programs and activities.
 Online Registration allows registration online using a major credit/debit card.
 Clicking the "Guest" link will let you view programs and activities.
 Registration also is available by visiting or calling the Parks office at 270-444-8508 or by downloading and mailing the Registration Form with a check.

-The Parks and Recreation Department offers several facilities and park shelters that are available for rent.
+The Parks & Recreation Department offers several facilities and park shelters that are available for rent.
 View Shelter and Facility Reservations for more information.

-The Parks and Recreation Department provides several Camps for kids during spring break, summer, and fall break.
+The Parks & Recreation Department provides several Camps for kids during spring break, summer, and fall break.

-Throughout the year, the Parks and Recreation Department arranges Special Events ranging from Movies in the Park to essay contests to parades.
+Throughout the year, the Parks & Recreation Department arranges Special Events ranging from Movies in the Park to essay contests to parades.